1994 Canadian federal budget

-The Canadian federal budget ’for fiscal year 1994-1995 was presented by Minister of Finance Paul Martin in the House of Commons of Canada on 22 February 1994.
+The Canadian federal budget for fiscal year 1994–95 was presented by Minister of Finance Paul Martin in the House of Commons of Canada on 22 February 1994.
 It was the first federal budget under the premiership of Jean Chrétien.

 Background

-The budget is tabled only a few months after the 1993 Canadian federal election in which the Liberal Party led by Jean Chrétien received a large majority of the seats in the House of Commons.
+The budget was tabled only a few months after the 1993 Canadian federal election in which the Liberal Party led by Jean Chrétien received a large majority of the seats in the House of Commons.
 Paul Martin, Chrétien's main rival in the 1990 Liberal Party leadership election was appointed Minister of Finance.

+February 8 Prime Ministerial Statement

+On 8 February 1994, the prime minister Jean Chrétien delivered a surprise prime ministerial statement in the House of Commons to announce a federal action plan on tobacco smuggling:

+Excise taxes on tobacco were dramatically reduced, with additional reductions in provinces that agreed to reduce their provincial excise taxes.
+Additional excise taxes were to be imposed on exported tobacco products, along with a surtax on tobacco manufacturing profits.